US court rejects maintaining COVID-19 asylum restrictions - KESQ

 REYNOSA, Mexico (AP) — An appeals court on Friday rejected efforts by conservative states to maintain Trump-era asylum restrictions on immigrants seeking asylum.

 With the limits set to expire next week, thousands of migrants packed shelters on Mexico’s border.
-The ruling from the U.S. Court of Appeals for the District of Columbia Circuit means the restrictions remained on track to expire Wednesday, unless further appeals are filed.
-A final decision could come down to the wire.
+The ruling from the D.C.
+Circuit Court of Appeals means the restrictions remained on track to expire Wednesday, unless further appeals are filed.

-Republican-led states were pushing to keep the asylum restrictions that former President Donald Trump put in place at the beginning of the coronavirus pandemic.
+A coalition of 19 Republican-leaning states were pushing to keep the asylum restrictions that former President Donald Trump put in place at the start of the coronavirus pandemic.
 Migrants have been denied rights to seek asylum under U.S. and international law 2.5 million times since March 2020 on grounds of preventing the spread of COVID-19.
 The public-health rule known as Title 42 has left some migrants biding time in Mexico.

 Advocates for immigrants had argued that the U.S. was abandoning its longstanding history and commitments to offer refuge to people around the world fleeing persecution, and sued to end the use of Title 42.
 They’ve also argued the restrictions were a pretext by Trump for restricting migration, and in any case, vaccines and other treatments make that argument outdated.

-Ahead of that, illegal border crossings of single adults dipped in November, according to a Justice Department court filing released Friday, though it gave no explanation for why.
+Ahead of the upcoming deadline, illegal border crossings of single adults dipped in November, according to a Justice Department court filing released Friday, though it gave no explanation for why.
 It also did not account for families traveling with young children and children traveling alone.

 Border cities, most notably El Paso, Texas, are facing a daily influx of migrants that the Biden administration expects to grow if asylum restrictions are lifted.